Top 5 Best Calorie Counting Apps

 Coolest feature: Take a snapshot of the nutrition facts on a package of food and it will be added to your database.

 If you're a minimalist looking for the best calorie counter app with no bells and whistles, try Pertinacity.
-This app uses an adaptive algorithm to gradually lower the amount of calories you consume, changing your eating habits while you lose weight.
+While not a traditional calorie counter, this app uses an adaptive algorithm to gradually lower the number of calories you consume by keeping track of the number of portions you eat.
+According to its website, it is more accurate than calorie counting systems.
+It slowly changes your eating habits to help you lose weight while you eat the food you love – just less of it.
 With no profiles to create, no exercise records to keep and an easy way to "eyeball" food quantities, this is an astonishingly easy app to use.

 Downside: Not currently available for Android.